5 Little-known Facts About Credit Cards

 Here are five interesting or little known facts about credit cards you can bring up the next time there’s a lull in the conversation (a few of them might even save you some money, too):

 Used until the early 1960s, charge plates were small, aluminum or white metal embossed plates about the size of dog tags.
-They had a paper or cardboard backing with the merchant’s name and customer’s signature, and were often kept on file at the issuing store.
+They had a paper or cardboard backing with the merchant’s name and customer’s signature.
+Rather than giving customers the charge plate, the stores kept them on file.
 The clerk would have to retrieve a customer’s charge plate from a file when they wanted to use it.

 The first general-use credit cards were sent unsolicited…